-Recorded in April 2019, the album “Crocodylia” features compositions written for each of the extant crocodilian species around the world by Mexican musician and composer Francisco 'Drilo' Lozano who will perform an extract of his album focused on American Crocodiles and specimens of The Manchester Museum collection.
+Recorded in April 2019, the album “Crocodylia” features compositions written for each of the extant crocodilian species around the world by Mexican musician and composer Francisco 'Drilo' Lozano who performed an extract of his album focused on American Crocodiles and specimens of The Manchester Museum collection.

-For the Celebration of World Wildlife Day 2021, Francisco will perform in an exclusive premiere, the Cruziohyla sylviae composition.
+For the Celebration of World Wildlife Day 2021, Francisco performed, in an exclusive premiere, the Cruziohyla sylviae composition.
 The piece commissioned by Manchester Museum and animated by Shafia Fiaz, celebrates the frog species identified by Manchester Museum’s Curator of Herpetology, Prof. Andrew Gray.

 World Wildlife Day 2021 Forests and Livelihoods: Sustaining people and Planet

 Thank you to everyone at Manchester Museum for their interest in my crocodilian-inspired compositions and their keen support...and to Andrew Gray for trusting me enough to write a piece of music for one of the highlights of his career!"
 Francisco Lozano

 In his composition, Francisco Lozano blends rock sounds with the animal characteristics, capturing a fascinating perspectives on the relationship between humans and wildlife.

 Watch the exclusive premiere of the Cruziohyla sylviae - Sylvia the frog piece.
 The work is composed by Francisco 'Drilo' Lozano and beautifully animated by Shafia Fiaz.

 ‘It has been an honour and very special privilege to have Francisco Lozano compose such an enchanting soundtrack to represent this species so close to my heart’ Curator Andrew Gray